Rod Phillips (politician): Minister of Long-Term Care

 On June 18, 2021, Phillips was appointed to be the minister of long-term care.

 As minister, Phillips introduced legislation which increased penalties for violations in the industry and hired additional inspection staff.
 He also introduced a COVID-19 vaccination mandate for long-term care staff.

 On January 14, 2022, Phillips announced he would not seek re-election in the next provincial election.
 He resigned his seat as MPP on February 2, 2022.
 He was succeeded in the legislature by PC candidate Patrice Barnes in the June 2022 Ontario general election.

 Community service

-Phillips served as volunteer chair (2014-2017) of CivicAction a non-profit which focuses on issues in the Greater Toronto and Hamilton Area (GTHA).
+Phillips served as volunteer chair (2014–2017) of CivicAction a non-profit which focuses on issues in the Greater Toronto and Hamilton Area (GTHA).
 Phillips supported the CivicAction DiverseCity Fellows program, which seeks to have Toronto's leadership more fully reflect the city's cultural diversity.
 He has also served on the Telus Toronto Community Board.
 Since 2005, this organization has donated $8 million to 479 charities and grassroots projects in the Toronto area.
 Phillips was the founding chair of the Transforming Lives Gala for the Centre for Addiction and Mental Health.
 He served on the Boards of the Canadian Psychiatric Research Foundation, the Global Business and Economic Roundtable on Mental Health and Addiction, the Ontario College of Physicians and Surgeons, Bridgepoint Hospital, the Toronto Community Foundation, and is a past president of the Canadian Club of Toronto.

 Personal life

-He is married to his wife Lydia, who accompanied him on his 2020 trip to St. Barts.
+He is married to his wife Lydia.